skante93/workflows/collaboration/setup/README.md

 * Once deployed, Team A runs the App on their own data (D1), which in turn produces new data (D2)
 * Team A publishes the new Data (D2) so other interested users (let's consider D2 as the output of a scientific experiment) can access it.

-_**Note**: a workshop item is a container based deployment orchestrated on TeraLab Merketplace to render a given service, whereas a resource is a shareable data of any given type (notebook, dataset (such as .csv .sql ...), dockerfile / docker-compose file ... ) other Marketplace users can download and exploit in their own environment.
-This is relevant in the current context, since using the former (workshop item) means possibly sending data to the TeraLab Marketplace to be processed while the later means downloading the processing and apply it in the workflow user's own [secure] environment where he can exrcise control over the constraints (i.e. prevent any possibility to of data leakage).
-Clearly, the workshop item is more "demonstrative" whereas the resource is more "operative"._

 ### Scenario adaptation (defining A1, the Script & D1)